 In the Japanese kitchen, “teriyaki” refers to a two-step style of cooking that consists of glazing followed by grilling or broiling.
-Bottled versions of “teriyaki sauce” are widely available, but the sweet-salty condiment sold under that name is so versatile and so easy to prepare that we prefer to make our own.
-Use the sauce as a marinade before cooking, then boil the liquid down to use as a glaze during cooking.
-The sugars concentrate and caramelize over high heat, locking in moisture and resulting in a deep, savory flavor.
+Bottled teriyaki sauce is widely available, but the sweet-salty condiment is so versatile and easy to prepare that we prefer to make our own.
+In this recipe, the marinade doubles as the glaze: The sugars concentrate and caramelize as the salmon cooks, resulting in a deep, savory flavor and glossy exterior.

 Featured in: "Salmon Teriyaki Gets Back To Its Roots."